 - How to View Log Files: UniFi APs and Switches

 - How to View Log Files: UniFi Security Gateways

 - How to View Log Files: UniFi Network Controller

 - How to Download Encrypted Log Files from UI

 - Related Articles

 Log File Location

 NOTE: The symlink directory for Linux is mentioned below as it is the consistent folder location on the officially supported distros.
-It is the same whether you install the controller on your own installation of Debian or Ubuntu, or if it's on the UniFi Video NVR appliance or UniFi Cloud Key.
+It is the same whether you install the UniFi Network Controller on your own installation of Debian or Ubuntu, or a UniFi Cloud Key.
 Depending on the platform being used, and how it is configured, there will be other locations, but no matter what, on the supported distros, /usr/lib/unifi/logs will always contain the files.